LeetLLM

 Data isolation

-For an enterprise configuration that forbids code reuse across organizations, isolate tenant data across request ingestion, telemetry, and caches:
+For an enterprise configuration that forbids code reuse across organizations, enforce tenant isolation across request ingestion, telemetry, and caches:

 • No training on user code by default.
 Model weights are frozen at deployment.
 User code is processed transiently for inference only.